5 min read

 Industrial Advantages

 Conventional 254 nm UVGI systems require room clearance during operation due to skin and eye penetration risks.
-This forces facilities into a reactive decontamination model: equipment is cleared from the cleanroom, processed offline, and returned.
-Downtime, manual handling, and variable recontamination during transfer all compound the contamination risk the system is meant to prevent.
+Many systems also rely on mercury-based lamps, introducing regulatory, environmental, and disposal challenges inside pharmaceutical and high-tech manufacturing environments.
+In addition, conventional UVGI installations often require bulky infrastructure, shielding, and active cooling systems to manage heat generation and operational safety.
+These limitations force facilities into a reactive decontamination model: equipment is removed from the cleanroom, processed offline, and transferred back into production areas.
+Downtime, manual handling, and recontamination risk become part of the workflow the system is intended to protect against.

 Far-UVC at 222 nm fundamentally changes this.
 Because it provides continuous operation alongside personnel and equipment, the UV222 Material Airlock enables decontamination at the point of material entry without workflow interruption.
 Every transfer becomes a validated decontamination event.
 No offline processing.
 No downtime.
 No manual steps introducing new contamination.
 The result is faster and continues decontamination.